aktcope4066/semGroup18/use-cases/usecase05.md

 ### Goal in Context

-*As a member of the organization, I want to retrieve the top 10 most populated countries in the world.
-So, I can focus on the countries that have the largest populations for human settlement research.*
+*As a Human Settlement Researcher, I want to retrieve the top 10 most populated countries in the world, so that I can focus on the nations with the largest populations for in-depth human settlement research and analysis.*

 ### Scope